 One of the best ways to prevent the bolting of turnips is to practice proper planting.
 Turnips require soil rich in organic material.
 Spring crops need to be planted early, while fall crops develop better taste after a light frost.

-Because turnips don’t transplant well, it’s best to grow them from seed.
-Sow the seeds 1 to 2 inches apart in rows.
-Thin to 3 inches apart once seedlings are big enough to handle.
+Since turnips don’t transplant well, it’s best to grow them from seed.
+Sow the seeds 1 to 2 inches (2.5-5 cm.) apart in rows.
+Thin to 3 inches (8 cm.) apart once seedlings are big enough to handle.

 Provide plenty of water to keep growth constant and prevent the plant from going to seed.
 Adding mulch will help with moisture as well as keeping the soil cooler.